 Travel Insurance: please NOTE: we cannot be held accountable for airline flight changes, delays, or cancellations.
 We STRONGLY advise you take out adequate insurance to cover such eventualities.

 Follow Safe Diving Practices at ALL times: we do not allow Decompression Diving or Solo Diving on any of our trips.

 Is Malaria present in this area?
 Will I need Immunization boosters?
 You should be up to date on routine vaccinations while traveling to any destination.
-Some vaccines may also be required for travel; while the risk is low some Health professionals recommend travel vaccines for Hepatitis A and Typhoid.
-Raja Ampat is a low risk Malaria Zone; however it is advised you take the proper precautions against malaria.
-The following anti-malaria drugs are considered safe with diving; Doxycycline or malarone.
-Mefloquine (Lariam) is NOT recommended with diving.
-Good preventative measures include DEET and long armed/legged clothing in evenings.
+Some vaccines may also be required for travel; while the risk is low some health professionals recommend travel vaccines for Hepatitis A/B and Typhoid.
+Raja Ampat is a low risk Malaria Zone; however it is advised you take the proper precautions against malaria including speaking with your physician or travel medicine specialist for appropriate anti-malarials.
+DAN provides information on diving and anti-malarials, which can be found HERE.
+Good preventative measures include DEET-containing insect repellent and long armed/legged clothing in the evening.
 If unsure about any health matters please consult a diving doctor prior to your trip.